 Just as I sat down to the starting credits of Magadheera, the brief teasing images over the sounds of clashing swords and the voice of a warrior screaming Bhairava, leaves me with an intense feeling of anticipation.
 The sense of urgency, and the curiosity to see events unfold grips you completely.
 And this is what exactly keeps me glued through the entire length of the movie even though, the pace isn’t as steady.

-To begin with Princess Mithravinda and our warrior Kala Bhairava are injured badly and almost breathing their last.
-But not done yet until they some love.
+To begin with, Princess Mithravinda and our warrior Kala Bhairava are injured badly and almost breathing their last.
+But not done yet until they show some love for each other.
 And then gravity strikes, but Kala Bhairava flings himself with a launch velocity.
 Coupled with an intelligent lift-drag air-resistance formula, Kala Bhairava cleverly defies laws of physics to get closer to Mithra.
 But not quite close..sigh!

 Flash forward to 400 years now, and our warrior has turned into a dude who wears Ferrari shoes and races bikes for a living.
-Yes, this is a world where our dude is tormented by chupudhee chapadhee Mumait Khan who hides her earnings in her supposed cholee.
+Yes, this is a world where our dude is tormented by chupudhee chapadhee Mumaith Khan who hides her earnings in her supposed cholee.
 And to retrieve it, an item number must follow with special nods to a CGI edited papa Chiranjeevi.
-Oh, and before that, Mumait Khan gives a boobie shockwave which turns everyone into stone.
+Oh, and before that, Mumaith Khan gives a boobie shockwave which turns everyone into stone (We call her Boobie Medusa).
 Not kidding!
 And this my friend is only the first 15 minutes of the movie.
 Phew!
 You just get to sense a teaser of the possibilities of the remaining parts of the movie and how this could actually be the inspiration behind Scott Pilgrim – An Epic of Epic Epicness.
 Yes, that pretty much sums it up quite right.

 Whoa.
 Let’s explore the remaining 150 minutes with the infinte screencaps below.
 Keep up with me, and don’t get lost, but do feel free to lose yourself in the beauty of Magadheera.
-WARNING: Long Post.
+WARNING: Long Post and possible spoilers.

 Add to that, some metaphoric splitting of water streams, and we have already covered all aspects of physics – from gravity, air drag and lift to fluid mechanics.
 And add some beautiful dusk shots, what’s there not to love.